matt-ramcharan/047054-Data-Scientist-Assessment/README.md

 # 047054 Data Scientist - Assessment

+## Submitted file
+The key file for submission is **DataScienceTask.ipynb** If there is any issues with this Jupyter Notebook, then it is also viewable as html and pdf

+## Task
 For any questions or submissions email : sachin.ambekar@lloydsbanking.com

 Attached is a dataset, which has a column called **target**, which is the variable we are interested in.